3D Printable Rose

 thingiverse

-This is a 3D printable rose with a separate base I made for Valentine's Day.
-This was also a project to determine the capabilities of the Makerbot Digitizer.
+This is a 3D printable rose with a separate base that I created for Valentine's Day.
+The project was also an opportunity to test the capabilities of the Makerbot Digitizer.
 The base has a pilot hole so you can drill out your own properly sized hole for whatever you want to stick the flower on, or you could just do a boolean subtraction right down the middle of the base in a program like blender.
-If you drill out a hole, I recommend you do so slowly after you attach the base to the flower.
+If you drill out a hole, I recommend doing it slowly after attaching the base to the flower.
 Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator Z18 Rafts: Yes Supports: Yes Notes: The holes will likely need to be cleaned out.
 Print the base with the insertion side up for best results.
-I recommend MakerBot True Red and True Green for the parts.
-Post-Printing If you are drilling a pilot hole, do so slowly and after the base has been attached to the flower.
+I recommend using MakerBot True Red and True Green for the parts.
+Post-Printing If you are drilling a pilot hole, do it slowly and after the base has been attached to the flower.
 I was able to successfully drill ~1/8" hole.
 Keep the flower stable during the process, and go slow.
-For cleanup, I recommend just using a razor for the support materials, and possibly even sanding.
+For cleanup, I recommend using just a razor for the support materials, and possibly even sanding.
 For best results, use dissolvable filament.
 How I Designed This Scanning the Rose...
-I began making this rose by first creating a mock-up by hand out of modeling clay.
+I started making this rose by first creating a mock-up by hand out of modeling clay.
 I used a MakerBot Digitizer to scan the clay model into the computer, and refined it a bit in Blender.
 I drew the base in Autodesk Inventor.

 With this file you will be able to print 3D Printable Rose with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on 3D Printable Rose.